FAQ's

 How does a Pet Owner Access the Charity?

 A pet owner must first visit a veterinarian for assessment.
 Your vet will ask you to complete a VetPay application and check if there are any other sources of funding such as credit cards or borrowing from friends and family.
 If these conditions have been satisfied and the pet needs urgent, life-saving treatment, the vet clinic can apply to the charity on your behalf.
+As an entirely volunteer-run charity we do not have the capacity to take applications directly.
 Usually we are able to provide approval within 1-3 hours of receiving an application.
-Any vet in Canberra or Queanbeyan can apply to the charity for assistance and we have in the past helped pets in Goulburn and Yass.
-Please note, we are unable to assist with treatments or procedures that have happened in the past.
+Any vet in Canberra, Queanbeyan or the local region can apply to the charity for assistance.
+Please note, we are unable to assist with treatments or procedures that have happened in the past and the pet must be assessed by a vet for a vet to apply to us for assistance.
+Pet owners can also visit us at the Tiny Vet Clinic.

 What Conditions does the Charity Help with?